Big-Life-Lab/predictive-algorithms/README.md

 **Mortality Population Risk Tool (MPoRT).** A predictive algorithm for the calculation of 5-year risk of dying from all-causes.
 Developed and validated using the 2001 to 2008 Canadian Community Health Surveys (CCHS) with approximately 1 million person-years of follow-up and 9,900 deaths.
 Focus on health behaviours (smoking, diet, physical inactivity and alcohol consumption).
 The model is currently calibrated for Canada, 2013, with provisions to calibrate to other countries.[[1]](#ref1)

 **Cardiovascular Population Risk Tool (CVDPoRT).** CVDPoRT is currently under development.
 The protocol has been published: trial registration number NCT02267447 at [ClinicalTrials.gov](https://clinicaltrials.gov/show/NCT02267447) or reference.[[2]](#ref2)

+**Risk Evaluation for Support: Predictions for Elder-life in the Community Tool (RESPECT)** RESPECT is currently under development.
+The protocol has been published: Trial registration number: NCT02779309 at [ClinicalTrials.gov](https://clinicaltrials.gov/show/NCT02267447) or reference.[[3]](#ref3)

+RESPECT is an end-of-life predictive algorithm developed using an open cohort study design.
+Dervivation data arethe Resident Assessment Instrument for Home Care (RAI-HC) data in Ontario, Canada, from 1 January 2007 to 31 December 2013.
+The derivation cohort will consist of 437 000 older adults who had an RAI-HC assessment between 1 January 2007 and 31 December 2012.
+A split sample validation cohort will include 122 000 older adults with an RAI-HC assessment between 1 January and 31 December 2013.
+There are approximately 245 000 deaths in the combined development and validation cohorts.

 ## References